passedout/Pizda/README.md

-# Updates
+~# Updates~
-Gonna add more/better commands but ONLY if this will blow up UwU.
+~Gonna add more/better commands but ONLY if this will blow up UwU.~

+# Haram

+I will not post updates of my bot(s) cause i respect my work and yes i will be a dickhead cuz u gae & go make ur own shit lol.